mdn/content/files/en-us/mdn/contribute/processes/workstream_assessment_project/index.md

 The process looks like this:

-1. Opportunities are initially submitted as issues to the [mdn/content](https://github.com/mdn/content) or [openwebdocs project](https://github.com/openwebdocs/project) repos.
+1. Opportunities are initially submitted as issues to the [mdn/content](https://github.com/mdn/content) or [openwebdocs/project](https://github.com/openwebdocs/project) repositories.
 These issues are given a preliminary quick assessment by a core team member to assess suitability.
 2. If an idea is deemed suitable, the issue submitter is asked to fill in a full RFC document to be assessed.
 This is currently done by updating the existing issue's description to use the format seen at [OWD project: Making MDN syntax boxes beginner friendly](https://github.com/openwebdocs/project/issues/26).

     - Note that in the "Priority assessment" table, each opportunity needs to be assessed against our [prioritization criteria](https://github.com/openwebdocs/project/blob/main/steering-committee/prioritization-criteria.md).